 What test preparation resources are available?

 The AAMC offers official MCAT test preparation tools and resources (free and at low cost) to ensure you can study and practice with content written by the test developers and can replicate the MCAT experience in a simulated testing environment.
-The following is a list of resources available to you:
+Learn about the test preparation products and resources here.